HomeAll ComparisonsTenzo AI vs Paradox (2026): Structured Interviews vs Conversational Scheduling

 2) What is your tolerance for variance in screening quality

 If you have many recruiters, many regions, or many client programs, small differences in how people screen add up quickly.
-Tenzo is designed around enforcing structure and capturing evidence so humans can review consistently.
+Tenzo AI is designed around enforcing structure and capturing evidence so humans can review consistently.

 3) How often will you be asked to explain a decision later

 Even in non-regulated environments, decision reviews happen.
 They can be internal, client-driven, union-driven, or triggered by complaints.
-Tenzo is designed around producing review artifacts that make those conversations faster and more defensible.
+Tenzo AI is designed around producing review artifacts that make those conversations faster and more defensible.

 4) What is your fraud surface area

 High-volume hiring increasingly includes identity fraud, coached answers, and cheating behaviors.
 Voice and video screening systems vary widely in how they handle these risks.
-Tenzo emphasizes controls like identity checks, location verification, and cheating detection with evidence attached to the candidate record.
+Tenzo AI emphasizes controls like identity checks, location verification, and cheating detection with evidence attached to the candidate record.

 Deep dive comparisons